theatre-components/theatre-events/README.md

 Theatre Events
 ==============

 This library is a part of the **Theatre** module.
 You can use it ase is or with a complete **Theatre** installation.

 ## About

-**Theatre Events** is a short but complete implementation of a standard `ÈventDispatcher` and `EventBroadcaster`.
+**Theatre Events** is a short but complete implementation of a standard `ÈventDispatcher`, `EventEmitter` and `EventBroadcaster`.
 It can be use as a standalone module in any project to start helping you building robust events system.

 ## Installation